liflab/beepbeep-3-book/pre-markdown/core/README.md

     The event is: 10.0
     ...

-Cumulative processors and function processors can be put together into a common pattern, illustrated by the following schema:
+Cumulative processors and function processors can be put together into a common pattern, illustrated by the following diagram:

 {@img doc-files/basic/Average.png}{The running average of a stream of numbers.}{.6}

 We first create a source of arbitrary numbers.
-We pipe the output of this processor to a cumulative processor.
-Then, we create a source of 1s and sum it; this is done with the same process as above, but on a stream that outputs the value 1 all the time.
+The output of this processor is piped to a cumulative processor.
+Then, we create a source of 1s and sum it; this is done with the same process as above, but on a stream outputting the value 1 all the time.
 This effectively creates a counter outputting 1, 2, 3, etc. We finally divide one stream by the other.

 Consider for example the stream of numbers 2, 7, 1, 8, etc. After reading the first event, the cumulative average is 2÷1 = 2.
 After reading the second event, the average is (2+7)÷(1+1), and after reading the third, the average is (2+7+1)÷(1+1+1) = 3.33 --and so on.
 The output is the average of all numbers seen so far.
-This is called the <!--\index{running average} \textbf{running average}-->**running average**<!--/i-->, and occurs very often in stream processing.
-In code, this corresponds to the following instructions:
+This is called the <!--\index{running average} \textbf{running average}-->**running average**<!--/i-->, and it occurs very often in stream processing.
+Coded, this corresponds to the following instructions:

 {@snipm basic/Average.java}{/}

 This example, however, requires a second queue just to count events received.
-Our chain of processors can be refined by creating a counter out of the original stream of values, as follows:
+Our chain of processors can be refined by creating a counter out of the original stream of values, as shown here:

 {@img doc-files/basic/AverageFork.png}{Running average that does not rely on an external counter.}{.6}

 We first fork the original stream of values in two copies.
 The topmost copy is used for the cumulative sum of values, as before.
 The bottom copy is sent into a processor called {@link jdc:ca.uqac.lif.cep.functions.TurnInto TurnInto}; this processor replaces whatever input event it receives by the same predefined object.
 Here, it is instructed to <!--\index{TurnInto@\texttt{TurnInto}} turn-->turn<!--/i--> every event into the number 1.
-This stream of 1s is then summed, effectively creating a counter 1, 2, 3, etc. The two streams are then divided as in the original example.
+This stream of 1s is then summed, effectively creating a counter that produces the stream 1, 2, 3, etc. The two streams are then divided as in the previous example.

-It shall be noted that, `Cumulate` does not have to work only with addition, and not even with numbers.
+It shall be noted that, `Cumulate` does not have to work only with addition, or even with numbers.
 Depending on the function *f*, cumulative processors can represent many other things.
-For example, in the next code snippet, we create a stream of Boolean values, and pipe it into a `Cumulate` processor, using <!--\index{Booleans@\texttt{Booleans}!And@\texttt{And}} logical conjunction-->logical conjunction<!--/i--> ("and") as the function, and `true` as the start value:
+For example, in the next code snippet, a stream of Boolean values is created, and piped into a `Cumulate` processor, using <!--\index{Booleans@\texttt{Booleans}!And@\texttt{And}} logical conjunction-->logical conjunction<!--/i--> ("and") as the function, and `true` as the start value:

 {@snipm functions/CumulateAnd.java}{/}

 {@img doc-files/functions/CumulateAnd.png}{Using the Boolean "and" operator in a `Cumulate` processor.}{.6}

 When receiving the first event (`true`), the processor computes its conjunction with the start value (also `true`), resulting in the first output event (`true`).
 The same thing happens for the second input event, resulting in the output event `true`.
 The third input event is `false`; its conjunction with the previous output event (`true`) results in `false`.
-From then on, the processor will return `false`, no matter the input events that arrive.
+From then on, the processor will return `false`, regardless of the input events.
 This is because the conjunction of `false` (the previous output event) with anything always returns `false`.
 Hence, the expected output of the program is this:

     The event is: true
     The event is: true